Board of Directors

 Susan K. Riley

 Susan moved from Chicago to Maine in 1982 with her two children, Casey and Finnian.
 Her experience as a single parent, both joyful and exhausting has given her an appreciation of the daily challenges for women raising families alone, often without the privileges of job security and healthcare.
-Susan was a Clinical Faculty member in the Department of Communication Sciences and Disorders at the University of Maine.
-She did clinical supervision, taught CSD courses and served as Clinical Director of the Conley Speech, Language and Hearing Center.
-Susan pursued her passion for working with families and developed a course in Family-Based Treatment, making that a focus for clinical services.
+Susan was a Clinical Faculty member in the Department of Communication Sciences and Disorders at the University of Maine focusing on Family-Based clinical services.
 Susan received her B.S. in Speech-Language Pathology at Northwestern University in 1964 and her M.S. in Communication Disorders at the University of Wisconsin in 1965.
-Susan retired in 2009 in time to fully enjoy being a Mimi to a now nine-year-old grandson Ronan.
-Her second grandson is scheduled to arrive June 22, 2018.
-It is Susan’s good fortune to be able to volunteer at the Mabel Wadsworth Center where she has been a long time client and now serves on both the Advocacy Committee and the Board.
-The opportunity to be a part of the mission for reproductive justice and work with the dedicated women at MWC is both exciting and a privilege.
+Susan retired in 2009 in time to fully enjoy being a Mimi to her two grandsons, Ronan and Jasper.
+Susan volunteers at Mabel Wadsworth Center where she has been a long time client and now serves on the Advocacy and Events Committees and the Board.
+Being a part of the mission for reproductive justice and working with the dedicated women at MWC is both exciting and a privilege.
 Susan loves being out in her beautiful garden, culinary challenges, making banana bread with Ronan, keeping up with two book groups, exploring art museums all over the world and most of all, her precious time with her family.